#440: Talking to Notebooks with Jupyter AI Transcript

 56:43 I have no complaints.

-56:44 It's, it's just pretty awesome that somebody has finally made parallel and distributed compute better in Python.
+56:44 It's just pretty awesome that somebody has finally made parallel and distributed compute better in Python.

 56:52 Yeah.